rupor-github/win-gpg-agent/README.md

 ```
 ( setsid socat UNIX-LISTEN:/home/rupor/.gnupg/S.gpg-agent,fork EXEC:"${HOME}/winhome/.wsl/sorelay.exe c:/Users/mike0/AppData/Local/gnupg/S.gpg-agent",nofork & ) >/dev/null 2>&1
 ```
+You *really* have to be on WSL2 in order for this to work - if you see errors like `Cannot open netlink socket: Protocol not supported` - you probably are under WSL1 and should just use AF_UNIX sockets directly.
+Run `wsl.exe -l --all -v` to check what is going on.
+When on WSL2 make sure that socat is installed and sorelay.exe is on windows partition and path is right.

 Configuration file is never needed, but just in case full path to configuration file could be provided on command line.
 If not program will look for `sorelay.conf` in the same directory where executable is.
 It is YAML file with following defaults: